Richie Steamboat: WWE (2009–2013)

 Blood signed a contract with World Wrestling Entertainment (WWE) in December 2009, and was assigned to Florida Championship Wrestling (FCW), WWE's developmental territory.

 Blood debuted in FCW on February 18, 2010, under the ring name Richie Steamboat and lost to Heath Slater in his first match for the promotion.
 His first victory in FCW came at the television taping on February 25, when he defeated Donny Marlow.
 He went on to wrestle against Derrick Bateman, Wade Barrett, Curt Hawkins, Alex Riley, and Johnny Curtis, before suffering a torn Posterior cruciate ligament in March, which sidelined him for several months.
-Following his return, he teamed with his father to defeat The Dudebusters of Trent Baretta and Caylen Croft on June 20.
+Following his return, he teamed with his father to defeat The Dudebusters of Trent Barreta and Caylen Croft on June 20.
 In August, he unsuccessfully challenged Mason Ryan for the FCW Florida Heavyweight Championship.
 Throughout late 2010, he competed against wrestlers including Jinder Mahal, Roman Leakee, Curtis Axel, Lucky Cannon, and Byron Saxton.

 In December 2010, Steamboat formed a tag team with Seth Rollins, with the pair defeating Jacob Novak and Mahal in their first match as a team.
 On January 6, 2011, Steamboat and Rollins challenged Titus O'Neill and Damien Sandow for the FCW Florida Tag Team Championship, but were unsuccessful.
 At the Miami-Dade County Fair on March 25, Steamboat and Rollins defeated O'Neill and Sandow to win the FCW Florida Tag Team Championship.
 They held the championship until May 12, when they dropped it to the team of Calvin Raines and Big E. Langston.